-I love the idea of ‘creating’ something ahead of the birth that may help in labour, being a little arty and actually producing something lasting from it.
+I love the idea of ‘creating’ something ahead of the birth that may help in labour, being a little arty and producing something lasting and meaningful.
 So one afternoon this week, I grabbed a few friends, brewed some tea and laid down some newspaper so we could all get a little creative.
-The below are all super simple ideas that we brought to life because trust me, we are not artists!
+The below are a few simple ideas we brought to life – and had so much fun in the process!

 1. Positive birth affirmations

 I’m someone who is deeply affected by environment so I’m keen to create a calm and inspiring space to help get me through labour.
 With this in mind, I thought it would be nice to put up a few small signs around reminding me of some simple techniques and affirmations that might provide me with a small boost right when needed.
 I have been practicing Hypnobirthing, and am aspiring for a natural birth as much as possible, and have also been loving Ina May Gaskin’s Guide to Childbirth and Birthing from Within – we took inspiration from all these to find quotations to use.

 What you will need:

 -Brushes – ideally, with small tips so you can write words clearly

 -Wax crayons – optional – use wax crayons to write your words and then use the paints to lightly wash over the wax leaving a beautiful colourful swirly background behind your words

 Yes, we have a tonne of Jack’s old baby vests but nothing beats something home made and fully customized does it?!
 These vests are so easy to make, and I think will look super cute on our new arrival.